Annapurna Base Camp Trek - 8 Days

 • Transport from Pokhara to Nayapul to Pokhara by Private vehicles

-• Supplementary, such as energy bars, snickers, some good crackers, etc., on a trek.
+• Supplementary, such as energy bars, snickers, some good crackers, etc., are available on a trek.

 • Seasonal fresh fruit desserts are available every evening after dinner.